piyut/dashboard-sample/README.md

-# Getting Started Sample Dashboard
+# Getting Started With Sample Dashboard

 If you have your own chat app, you may be wondering how you can manage your users.
 In this case, we provide a sample dashboard for user management.
 This sample dashboard can help you to figure out how to work with Qiscus Server Api for more advanced functionalities.
 You can go to https://www.qiscus.com/documentation/rest/list-api to know more about Server API.